 prematurely, is now 2 months old in the video and has never in his

 life latched on.

 8. Using the lactation aid at the breast after finger feeding may be a good way to help the baby stay on the breast.
 See video 4.

 9. Some babies are willing to experiment with latching on if they were first fed a little bit of milk via finger feeding or cup feeding.

 10. Trying to latch the baby on right after the baby wakes up or just as the baby is falling asleep sometimes works very well.

 11. Babies who are crying and screaming are difficult to latch on.
 Showing the mother how to calm the baby can help the baby to latch on.

-12. Making sure the mother expresses her milk and builds up a very good milk supply is main determinant in whether the baby will latch on.
+12. Making sure the mother expresses her milk and builds up a very good milk supply is a main determinant in whether the baby will latch on.
 More milk means faster flow, faster flow means the baby is more likely to latch on.

 The child, offered the mother’s breast,

 But soon it clings to it with zest.